Tyaap/ASRT_Speedometer/README.md

 # Speedo
 A speedometer for Sonic &amp; All-Stars Racing Transformed.

-* Base code is from the speedometer made by Iceblade
+* Base code is from the speedometer made by Iceblade, thanks! :)
 * Updated SharpDX, Easyhook, .NET to latest versions
 * Major code cleanup
 * Fixed a bunch of bugs/crashes